asfadmin/thin-egress-app/docs/index.md

 ## History of TEA

-TEA was originally designed as a lightweight S3 distribution application with EarthData Login (EDL) support meant to help test and evaluate the (then) forethcoming NGAP Enterprise Egress platform.
+TEA was originally designed as a lightweight S3 distribution application with Earthdata Login (EDL) support meant to help test and evaluate the (then) forethcoming NGAP Enterprise Egress platform.
 TEA leveraged much of the design and features of ASF's original full-featured s3 distribution app, without any of the throttling or egress tracking capabilities.
 Without the